andeplane/dailystories/README.md

 # Daily stories - AI-Powered Children's Book Generator

-DailyStories is a web application created by Anders Hafreager that allows users to generate personalized children's books using AI.
-Built with React and powered by OpenAI's API, it creates unique stories with custom illustrations based on user preferences.
+DailyStories is an app that allows users to generate personalized children's books using AI.
+Add the child's name and age, and generate stories where they are the main character with beautiful illustrations.
+The app is built with React and powered by OpenAI's API, it creates unique stories with custom illustrations based on user preferences.

 Try it out at: [https://andeplane.github.io/dailystories](https://andeplane.github.io/dailystories)